TAGS: Divorce, Legal Blog

 The couple each has their own attorney present during collaboration, which helps keep them on track and ensures they cover all the important decisions and aspects they need to consider before finalizing their divorce.
 If additional assistance is needed, the attorneys can enlist the services of professionals such as financial experts or child psychologists, who can provide an opinion on their situation and suggest ways to reach a decision.

-When Collaborative Divorce Doesn’t Work
+What if Collaborative Divorce Doesn’t Work?

 Getting divorced is emotional, and sitting around trying to divide your assets and life can be challenging, no matter how much help you get.
 Couples can veer off track, or get into arguments and have a hard time reaching a resolution.
 For a collaborative divorce to work, however, the couple must be committed to the idea of working together until all decisions are made.